nusdistsys/nusdistsys.github.io/content/notes/gfs.md

 ![definitions](https://i.imgur.com/MCJQPkq.png)

 ## How it works
-- The paper discusses this better than I ever can
+- The paper discusses this pretty well and in-depth.

 ## Other interesting properties/mechanisms
 ### Namespace management and locking